wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-r-scripts.md

 ## Install R

 A [sample script](https://hdiconfigactions.blob.core.windows.net/rconfigactionv02/r-installer-v02.ps1) to install R on an HDInsight cluster is available from a read-only blob in Azure Storage.
-This section provides instructions about how to use the sample script while creating the cluster using the Azure preview portal.
+This section provides instructions about how to use the sample script while creating the cluster using the Azure Management Portal.

 > [AZURE.NOTE] The sample script was introduced with HDInsight cluster version 3.1.
 For more information about  HDInsight cluster versions, see [HDInsight cluster versions](/documentation/articles/hdinsight-component-versioning).

-1. When you create an HDInsight cluster from the preview portal, click **Optional Configuration**, and then click **Script Actions**.
+1. When you create an HDInsight cluster from the Portal, click **Optional Configuration**, and then click **Script Actions**.
 2. On the **Script Actions** page, enter the following values:

 	![Use Script Action to customize a cluster](./media/hdinsight-hadoop-r-scripts/hdi-r-script-action.png "Use Script Action to customize a cluster")